wayneleighton1985-oss/wayne-leighton/src/content/pages/home.md

 ---
 title: Find Your Passion - Wayne Leighton Books
+description: >-
-description: Discover Wayne Leighton's collection of transformative books on lawfare, court trials and successes against the state.
+  Discover Wayne Leighton's collection of transformative books on lawfare, court trials and successes against the state.
 ---

-## Transform Your Passion Fighting Back
+# Transform Your Passion -  Fighting Back

 Discover Wayne Leighton's collection of transformative books on lawfare, court trials and successes against the state.
 These books provide powerful insights and strategies for those facing legal challenges and institutional abuse.

 ## Why Choose Wayne's Books?

-### Real-World Experience
+### Real-World Experiences

 All strategies and advice come from real-world experience fighting and winning against corrupt systems.
 Wayne has successfully navigated numerous legal battles and shares his proven methods.